jonascholz/jonascholz.github.io/_pages/about.md

 What I'm up to
 ======

-This website is a work in progress.
-CV, Portfolio and Blog sections will follow shortly.
+This website is under development and will be updated slowly over time.

 I'm currently working on my Master's Thesis about Actor-Critic Learning in SNNs.
-Meanwhile I work as a Research Assistant at the FZI and as a Researcher at the University of Hagen.
+Meanwhile I'm employed as a Research Assistant at the FZI and as a Researcher at the University of Hagen.
 If you are looking to fill a PhD position in Neuromorphic Computing, AI foundation models or anything of the sort, please send me an email.

 Thoughts on Deep Learning and Neuromorphic Computing
 ======